Atomic-tech-Shadow/AnimeSamaScraper/replit.md

-✓ All API endpoints tested and working with authentic data in production ✓ Fixed root URL - added proper documentation page and API index ✓ Deployment fully functional with all endpoints accessible
+✓ All API endpoints tested and working with authentic data in production ✓ Fixed root URL - added proper documentation page and API index ✓ Deployment fully functional with all endpoints accessible ✓ Successfully migrated from Replit Agent to standard Replit environment ✓ Project now runs cleanly with proper security practices and client/server separation ✓ All dependencies installed and server running on port 5000 ✓ Migration completed - ready for continued development

 ## User Preferences
 Preferred communication style: Simple, everyday language.